DavidNgoDev/Fluro/README.md

 6) Run Fluro by typing ./install.ps1

 # Warning
 I am not responsible for anything that happens to your computer if you use this script.
 Install at your own risk.
+Once you run the script you will also agree to all terms of agreement for all application as they are silent installs.

 # Packages
 * adobereader